Couples Therapy

 In our first session, my goal is to understand your relationship, your concerns, and the pattern that has you stuck.
 Something important I want couples to know from the start: the pattern is the problem, not either one of you.
 There are no sides in this work.
 I'm here to help both of you, and I'll be working to make sure both partners feel genuinely heard.

 Together, we'll work to identify that old pattern and understand what it's doing.
-And then, gradually, we'll begin to build a new one.
+From there, we begin to build a new one.
 Because this work is experiential, both of you are active in that process.
-It's not me telling you what to do or handing down the right answer.
+It's not me telling you what to do.
 You are the experts on your own relationship.
-My role is to create the conditions where you can try out new ways of sharing thoughts and feelings, new ways of connecting, and see how it actually goes for you.
+My role is to be right there with you as you try out new ways of connecting and see how it actually goes.

 We identify what cycle keeps pulling you apart and what each partner experiences when it happens.